|

 out to be a pure and solid record even though it wasn't very

-solo career and were replaced by Jazz vocalist Marcella Allen
+successful solo career and were replaced by Jazz vocalist

-that had appeared on "Lonnie Liston Smith's" Jazz
+Marcella Allen that had appeared on "Lonnie Liston Smith's"

-album "Love is the answer" in 80 among others.
+Jazz album "Love is the answer" in 80 among others.

+Petrus and Malavasi produced the record once again.
 Petrus

-and Malavasi produced the record once again.
-Petrus actually

-co-wrote one track, a rare thing for sure, as it only happened
+actually co-wrote one track, a rare thing for sure, as it

-at very few occasions.
-Otherwise it was Malavasi's time to show
+only happened at very few occasions.
+Otherwise it was Malavasi's

 The